Last updated October 13, 2021

-Flights are opening again …. kind of.
-For now, only selected categories of people (depending on where they are traveling from) are allowed into Russia but progress is progress.
+Flights are opening again … kind of.
+For now, only selected categories of people are allowed into Russia.

 Testing in Moscow and other urban centers is robust and widely available, with workers in some industries having mandatory regular testing.
 The healthcare system in urban centers is good, with private hospitals offering good quality care.